Vishnu (1995 film)

-Vishnu is a 1995 Indian Tamil-language action film directed by S. A. Chandrasekhar, starring Vijay, Sanghavi and Jaishankar.
+Vishnu is a 1995 Indian Tamil-language action film directed by S. A. Chandrasekhar, starring Vijay in the main lead role with Sanghavi and Jaishankar.
 The music was composed by Deva.

-The film was released on 17 August 1995 and emerged as a box office super hit, grossing over ₹341 crore against a modest budget of ₹40 lakh.
-The success of Vishnu marked a turning point in Vijay's early acting career, cementing his status as a leading actor in Tamil cinema.
-The film received favorable responses from both audiences and critics, who praised its emotional storyline, family themes, and Vijay’s screen presence.
+The film was released on 17 August 1995 and emerged as a super hit, grossing over ₹1.1 crore against a modest budget of ₹40 lakh.
+The film was later dubbed in Hindi as Jeeta.

-This film is widely regarded as one of the most memorable Tamil films of the early 1990s.
-It is also often cited among the best performances of Vijay’s early career, particularly for his energetic dance sequences and strong emotional scenes.
-The collaboration between director S. A. Chandrasekhar and his son Vijay was once again lauded for delivering a commercially viable film with a family-friendly narrative.

 Plot

 Vishnu returns to Chennai from London, shocking his wealthy businessman father, Thangadurai, who has been trying to raise him as a timid individual.
 However, Vishnu yearns for adventure and freedom, rebelling against Thangadurai's overprotective nature, which stems from a deep-seated fear for his son's safety.
 Thangadurai's employees are unaware of Vishnu's existence, and he orders him to stay confined in a lavish room, deceiving his staff by claiming that Vishnu is an imposter.
 Muthu, one of Thangadurai's employees, keeps a close watch on Vishnu, believing his boss's words.
 Vishnu, oblivious to the danger, cleverly manipulates Muthu and escapes from the house while Thangadurai is away.
 During his escape, he boards a lorry and meets Radha, a lively and chatty girl from Kotagiri who is on her way back home after a brief stint in Chennai.